 Jim: Sure well I started off in the alternative investment landscape when I was very young I had gotten very lucky to be exposed to a lot of hedge fund managers when I was beginning my career and I was fascinated with how hedge fund managers were able to invest across asset classes and develop new and innovative strategies and as a group especially in the 80s and 90s really deliver out performance so I started a firm to advise high net worth individuals and wealthy families on investing in hedge funds and we ran fund of funds of hedge funds we also created products for private equity investments and we built a business around helping people define and articulate what they could do and the hedge fund and private equity landscape into investment programs so along the way I had I’d started collecting art as a side it was really an outgrowth of coming from a family that for like four generations has been enthusiastic about art whether as art design antiques whatever I had a lot of background my dad was an artist actually my mother’s a designer so I came by this interest in art naturally and then what I found is that art was actually the super interesting investment opportunity there was actually not that different from investing in hedge funds and private equity it was an asset class it was an asset class that had very limited access to expertise and information and disclosure and transparency which again is like what private equity venture capital used to be what hedge funds used to be many years ago and so I started looking at art not just as a passion project but something that could represent really interesting investment opportunities as well so I then had this parallel track of investing in alternative investments like hedge funds and private equity for my high net worth families and clients but at the same time I was I was doing the same thing over here in the landscape and I’m very involved in that to this day so it’s been a it’s been a nice arc going from these two sides of the alternative investment sector.

-Alan: When you’re moving into looking at the value of a painting or first of all let me clarify in the world of art you know it’s a very broad term can you define more what type of art?
+oving into looking at the value of a painting or first of all let me clarify in the world of art you know it’s a very broad term can you define more what type of art?

-Jim: Sure well it’s actually a super good question it’s very important to delineate the types of investments I’m talking about if you look at a universe of artists that produce art that can be purchased there is a relatively small universe of artists that are what I would characterize as investable you know if you look at the big-name modern and contemporary artists of the mostly the 20th century you’re going to find a lot of investment grade artists that that you know represent interesting opportunities I sort of view them like securities because at the end of the day whether you’re picking a stock or whether you’re picking a work of art by a particular artist you’re looking for a lot of similar characteristics in terms of you know how much volume is there with the artist what are the market prospects what’s the relative valuation to other securities or other artists so a lot of that that same decision making process that you would think about looking at an investment like a stock can also be applied to artwork.
+Jim: Sure well it’s actually a super good question it’s very important to delineate the types of investments I’m talking about if you look at a universe of artists that produce art that can be purchased there is a relatively small universe of artists that are what I would characterize as investable you know if you look at the big-name modern and contemporary artists of the mostly the 20th century ultra fund you’re going to find a lot of investment-grade artists that you know represent interesting opportunities I sort of view them like securities because at the end of the day whether you’re picking a stock or whether you’re picking a work of art by a particular artist you’re looking for a lot of similar characteristics in terms of you know how much volume is there with the artist what are the market prospects what’s the relative valuation to other securities or other artists so a lot of that same decision-making process that you would think about looking at an investment like a stock can also be applied to artwork.

 Alan: Do you do a lot of shows when you’re selecting or do you have a specialty to say I’m going to only look for this artist?